-The students were accompanied by Vanessa Fairbanks, REV teacher.
-She remarked, “The student advisory panel was a wonderful experience that allowed me to help students to work together on a topic that they are passionate about and to present it to elected officials and stakeholders.
+The students were accompanied by Vanessa Fairbanks, Redlands East Valley teacher.
+She said, “The student advisory panel was a wonderful experience that allowed me to help students to work together on a topic that they are passionate about and to present it to elected officials and stakeholders.
 The REV students who participated did a fantastic job and were complimented on their superior performances by the panels, staff members, and fellow students.
 The REV students looked like rock stars!”

 Maya Sanchez described her experience at the panel by saying,“the program was an eye opening experience because it allowed me to see things beyond Redlands.
 I met some really great people who shared the same passions and for that I’m really grateful.”